carloslabra/pa-documentation/manual/post/post_toolbox_analytics.md

 #### Export current result

 This option exports, in a plain text format, a chosen component of the result currently selected, for each node in the coarse-graining mesh, for the current timestep.
+If Time-averaging is active, the export result will be the time-averaged result, rather than the result for a particular timestep.

 An example is shown below; both the `Export Current Result` and `Result Exported` windows are shown - the latter appears once the `Export` button has been clicked :